Uniminutoarduino/DSCBlocksV2/README.md

 **Inside the folder Route exists a .txt file that saves the route of the compiler XC16 in your OS.
 (Do not remove!)**

 Any change in the code (generator or blocks) must be reconfigurated in Blockly.
 To do this, save the file and click in Python Script Build.py (src\controllyv2\BlocklyOPt\build.py).
 You must have a internet connection and Python version 2.7 or higher.

+###
+This work is supported the Control research Incubator (SeCon) in the program of Technology of Electronics at Uniminuto University (Bogotá, Colombia)